nunit/nunit/docs/articles/writing-tests/attributes/sequential.md

 for the parameters of the test, without generating additional combinations.

+> [!NOTE]
-**Note:** If parameter data is provided by multiple attributes, the order in which NUnit uses the data items is not guaranteed.
+> If parameter data is provided by multiple attributes, the order in which NUnit uses the data items is not guaranteed.
 However, it can be expected to remain constant for a given runtime and operating system.
 For best results with **SequentialAttribute** use only one data attribute on each parameter.

 #### Example